preetipowar/Sugarcane_bud_detection/README.md

 # Sugarcane Bud Detection and Semi Automatic Planting System

-A computer vision system designed to detect sugarcane buds for automated planting systems.
+A computer vision system designed to detect sugarcane buds for planting systems.

 ## Overview
 This project uses a trained deep learning model to detect viable sugarcane buds through a webcam feed and assists automated planting.